isaacbanner/AzSubscriptionMoveCmdlets/devDocs/dataFormatting.md

 ## Serialization
 Migration data can be stored using `Set-MigrationData` and later retrieved using `Get-MigrationData`. `Get-MigrationData` will return `[PSCustomObject]`s for any data that was previously stored.

+Under the hood, serialization will use `ConvertTo-Json` and `ConvertFrom-Json`.
+JSON was chosen because it's readily available within Powershell and is human-readable.
+Human-readable serialization will make debugging easier and should also make it easier for customers to audit the script's behaviour.